Layer topology of smectic grain boundaries: Abstract

 \section{Abstract}

 Grain boundaries in extremely confined colloidal smectics possess a topological fine structure with coexisting nematic and tetratic symmetry of the director field.
 An alternative way to approach the problem of smectic topology is via the layer structure, which is typically more accessible in experiments on molecular liquid crystals.
-Here, we translate the concept of endpoint defects, which appear as tetratic disclinations of quarter charge in director topology, to layer topology for two-dimensional smectics.
+Here, we consider exemplary density functional theory results for two-dimensional hard rods to illustrate how the concept of endpoint defects, which appear as tetratic disclinations of quarter charge in director topology, translates to smectic layer topology built around the networks formed by density maxima and minima.
 By doing so, we elaborate on further advantages of a topological concept evolving around the layer structure rather than the director field, such as providing insight in the structure of edge dislocations or virtual defects at the confining walls.